dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 };
 }
 ```
-Similarly we can replace the remaining inheritance with a composite class and some helper functions.
+Similarly we can replace the remaining inheritance with a composite class and some helper functions ( so the interface is is unchanged).
 ```c++
 namespace contractor
 {